Compic360/Compic360/README.md

 {

-    Hi my name is Compic
+    printf("Hi my name is Compic");

-    Im still a begginer and my favorite programming language is C
+    printf("Im still a begginer and my favorite programming language is C");

-    I use arch linux and im still learning it
+    printf(" I use arch linux and im still learning it");

+    bool GREATESTPROGRAMMER = true;

 }